IPA(8) IPA(8)

 ipa.conf(5) and exit.

-When ipa starts, it acquires exclusive lock on PID-file to prevent mul-
+When ipa starts it acquires the exclusive lock on its PID-file to pre-

-tiple copies of itself from running and stores its PID in this file.
+vent multiple copies of itself from running and stores its PID in this

-A SIGTERM signal causes to shutdown the running copy of ipa.
-This is
+A SIGTERM signal causes the shutdowning of the ipa running copy.
+It is

-only one correct way to shutdown it.
-If the -d switch is specified in
+the only one correct way to shutdown it.
+If the -d switch is given in

 the command line, then a SIGINT signal is handled as a SIGTERM signal